minio/docs/source/integrations/setup-nginx-proxy-with-minio.rst

    :local:
    :depth: 2

-The following documentation covers the minimum settings required to configure NGINX to proxy requests to MinIO.
+The following documentation provides a baseline for configuring NGINX to proxy requests to MinIO in a Linux environment.
+It is not intended as a comprehensive approach to NGINX, proxying, or reverse proxying in general.
+Modify the configuration as necessary for your infrastructure.

 This documentation assumes the following: